yunseo-kim/yunseo-kim.github.io/_posts/en/2024-11-25-how-to-support-multi-language-on-jekyll-blog-with-polyglot-2.md

 ...(omitted)
 ```

-After searching to see if a similar issue had been reported, I found that [exactly the same issue](https://github.com/untra/polyglot/issues/204) had already been registered in the Polyglot repository, and a solution existed as well.
+After searching to see if similar issues had been reported, I found that [exactly the same issue](https://github.com/untra/polyglot/issues/204) had already been registered in the Polyglot repository, and a solution existed.

-The [Chirpy theme's `_config.yml`{: .filepath}](https://github.com/cotes2020/jekyll-theme-chirpy/blob/master/_config.yml) file that this blog is using contains the following statement:
+The [Chirpy theme's `_config.yml`{: .filepath}](https://github.com/cotes2020/jekyll-theme-chirpy/blob/master/_config.yml) file contains the following syntax:

 ```yml
 exclude: